ngroegli/hacky-easter-2024/Level 7 - Seven Of Nine/Dizzazzembly/README.md

 [code_translated.py](code_translated.py)

 Then I wrapped the code in a function, which checks each next character if it matches the output.
-If it doesn't it iterates the character for the index as long as the flag is found:
+The inner loop iterates the character for each index as long as the flag is not found:

 [solver.py](solver.py)